Primula x polyantha, P. acaulis, P. beesiana, P. x pubescens

-Fragrant purple-red candelabras on 2 foot stems in spring or early summer.
-Provided part shade, rich soil, and constant moisture they are often long-lived.
+Fragrant purple-red candelabras of flowers held on 2 ft. stems.
+Bloom is in spring or early summer.
+When plants are provided part shade, rich soil and constant moisture, Primula beesiana plants are often long-lived.
 Winter hardy to zone 5.

-Comments: Part sun in most climates, full sun in coolest areas.
+Grow Primrose: Part sun in most climates, full sun in coolest areas.
 Likes moist, rich, well-drained soil and regular fertilizer.
 Superb in containers.
-Taller varieties are excellent for cutting.
+Taller primroses are excellent for cutting.